 Most countries respect the right-hand side driving standard.
 If you live in the UK, India, or Australia, for example, make sure you buy the right-sided bike mirror.

-There is nothing wrong with investing more money and buying a mirror for both sides but it is not necessary.
+There is nothing wrong with investing more money and buying a mirror for both sides, but it is unnecessary.

 Bike Mirrors FAQ